morris-lab/CellOracle/docs/index.rst

 Welcome to celloracle's documentation!
 ======================================

-CellOracle is a python library for the in silico gene perturbation analysis using single-cell omics data and Gene Regulatory Network models.
+CellOracle is a python library for the in silico gene perturbation analysis using single-cell omics data and gene regulatory network models.

-Source code is available at `celloracle  GitHub repository <https://github.com/morris-lab/CellOracle>`_
+Source code is available at `CellOracle  GitHub repository <https://github.com/morris-lab/CellOracle>`_

-For more information, please read our bioarxiv preprint: `CellOracle: Dissecting cell identity via network inference and in silico gene perturbation <https://www.biorxiv.org/content/10.1101/2020.02.17.947416v3>`_
+For more information, please read our bioRxiv preprint: `CellOracle: Dissecting cell identity via network inference and in silico gene perturbation <https://www.biorxiv.org/content/10.1101/2020.02.17.947416v3>`_

 .. note::